Aryan4261/Heart-Disease-Prediction/README.md

 # Heart-Disease-Prediction
-This is a model build using python which detect whether the person has Heart Disease or not.
+This is a ML model build using python which detect whether the person has Heart Disease or not.